semuconsulting/pygnssutils/README.md

 1. `GNSSReader` class which reads and parses the NMEA, UBX or RTCM3 output of a GNSS device.
 This consolidates (and will in due course replace) the *Reader.read() methods in the core libraries.
 1. `GNSSStreamer` class which forms the basis of a [`gnssdump`](#gnssdump) CLI utility.
 This will in due course replace the equivalent command line utilities in the core libraries.
 1. `GNSSSocketServer` class which forms the basis of a [`gnssserver`](#gnssserver) CLI utility.
 This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server.
-1. A variety of helper classes and functions, including lat/lon coordinate conversions, socket handlers and GNSS-related mathematical functions.
+1. A variety of helper classes and functions.

 The pygnssutils homepage is located at [https://github.com/semuconsulting/pygnssutils](https://github.com/semuconsulting/pygnssutils).